Wood Design & Building Awards

 The Remodeled Buildings Category may involve modifications to the building exterior, interior or both.
 Kitchen and bathroom modifications alone are not eligible, nor are single room improvements that do not include structural changes.
 Landscaping projects and other outdoor works are eligible, however, the use of wood should have architectural merit.

-The International Building Category includes all buildings both non-residential and residential that were built outside of North America.
+The International Building Category includes buildings of every type that were constructed outside of North America.

 Other – Exterior Structures, Bridges etc.